 In most cases, this disease is considered to be autosomal recessive inheritance, which means that one must inherit two mutated genes (one from each parent) to develop FMF.

-However, a lot of new research and findings have come about in recent years showing a number of cases of single-mutation FMF, acting more like an autosomal dominant disease, so more research is needed.
+However, new research and findings have come about in recent years showing a number of cases of single-mutation FMF, acting more like an autosomal dominant disease.
 As with all autoinflammatory diseases, there are also cases of mutation-negative (meaning no mutations were found) clinically diagnosed FMF.
 These patients have the symptoms of the disease, and respond to the FDA-approved medication, colchicine to treat FMF.

 More detailed information on FMF, including symptoms and treatments, can be found at the links below: